John H. Mitchell: Political career

 Mitchell sought reelection by the Oregon Legislature in 1897, but his candidacy proved to be highly divisive: the resulting scandal prevented the 19th Oregon Legislative Assembly from organizing and, consequently, left Oregon with a vacant U.S. Senate seat for nearly two years.
 Joseph Simon was ultimately chosen for the seat.

 While not in the Senate, Mitchell practiced law.
 Mitchell's last term in the Senate began in 1901 and was to last until 1907, but Mitchell died before it expired.

 Mitchell was devoted to business interests and was against the populists and their political reforms.
 In the Senate, he was interested in transportation issues.
-He was chairman of the committee on railroads from 1877 to 1879 and from 1889 to 1893, and chairman of several committees related to coastlines and the ocean during his terms in the Senate.
+He was chairman of the committee on railroads from 1877 to 1879 and from 1889 to 1893, and chairman of several committees related to coastlines and the ocean, specifically the Committee on Coast Defenses (from 1901 to 1903) and the Committee on Interoceanic Canals (from 1904 to 1905), and also the Committee on Transportation Routes to the Seaboard (from 1876 to 1877) when it was still a Select Committee (prior to becoming a Standing Committee), during his terms in the Senate.
 He was also chairman of the committee on claims from 1891 to 1893 and chairman of the committee of elections and privileges from 1895 to 1897.

 In 1905, Mitchell was indicted in the Oregon land fraud scandal, involving his use of political influence in the federal government to help clients with their land claims.
 He was convicted.
 An appeal of the conviction was under way and the Senate was beginning proceedings to expel him when Mitchell died of an illness in Portland, Oregon.

 He was buried at River View Cemetery in Portland.

 Legacy and family

 The town of Mitchell, Oregon, was named after him.

 His daughter, Mattie Elizabeth Mitchell, married François XVI Alfred Gaston, 5th Duc de La Rochefoucauld, Duc de Liancourt, Prince de Marcillac, Duc d'Anville, in 1892.
 His eldest daughter, Margaret Mitchell Griffin, died at age 41 in New York City, from shock following a surgical procedure.
+His daughter, Jennie M. Mitchell, married Jacob P. Fawcett, mayor of Mount Union, Ohio (later Alliance), and judge.